jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

   this is what happens when the ``starter`` :ref:`function<what is a function?>` is called

-  - it returns :red:`'OFF'` if the key is :red:`far` from the starter AND the start button is :red:`NOT pushed`
+  - it returns :red:`'OFF'` if the key is :red:`far` from the starter OR the start button is :red:`NOT pushed`
   - it returns :green:`'ON'` if the above conditions are not met

   is this :ref:`Logical Conjunction?<test_logical_conjunction>`